Nenkai/GameCheat-Unlockers/RDAccessCodeFix/README.md

-# RD3 Plaintext Cheats Unlocker
+# Race Driver Access Code Fix

 This plugin unlocks plaintext cheat codes in TOCA Race Driver 3, so cheat codes can be used without an access code.
 Additionally, a registry query used by the game to compute the access code has been fixed for 64-bit systems and/or